sree2798/SQL/README.md

 April 27th - Learnt about IFNULL() function and how it can replace null value with a numerical value, had a rough patch of 5 wrong submissions just because I am not aware of this function.

+April 30th - Learnt how to use CASE statement while using group by to filter values in each single group